 Bathroom Renovation to Add Space

-You will need more space if you want to install a bathtub or even a shower in a limited space.
+You will need more space to install a bathtub or even a shower in a limited space.
 This might change the design of your present bathroom space and move the plumbing to new drain sites.
 You can work with an architect or structural engineer to add more space and redesign the layout.
 These professionals have a general average of $ 5,000, but it could be lesser for a bathroom.
 Contractors can also perform the layout and design work.

 DIY Bathroom Renovation or Remodel

 A lot of homeowners shift to DIY works to save money.
-Some pull off quality work because they have the right experience and proper tools, but some were able to meet an undesirable result.
+Some pull off quality work because they have the right experience and tools, but some can meet an undesirable result.
 Some pitfalls of DIY projects are as follows: disproportionate cabinetry, uneven grout, and imperfect cut tiles.
 If you want to ensure your money to a guaranteed outcome, hiring licensed contractors and plumbers can do the work and give your bathroom a professional look.
 You can do small works for your bathroom that require less expertise but always seek help from professionals for serious upgrades.

 Hire a Pro